Earlz/earlzos/README.md

 List of dependencies

 * [Gujin](http://wiki.osdev.org/Gujin) -- bootloader (capable of ELF64 from FAT32!)
-* yasm -- The primary assembler I use
+* nasm -- The primary assembler I use (yasm appears to have bugs with ELF64)
 * 64bit and 32bit freestanding GCC compilers
-* GNU make and friends
+* BSD make (specifically NetBSD.. may eventually change to GNU)
 * Assumes a unix-y environement

+Got started from here: http://wiki.osdev.org/64-bit_Higher_Half_Kernel_with_GRUB_2